 The Prognosis of Anxiety Chest Pain

 The likelihood of having chest pains from anxiety is often high.
 It’s important for your doctor to rule out cardiac problems, so they know that it’s truly anxiety or a panic attack.
 Fortunately, with the right cognitive behavioral therapy techniques and medication, patients often experience significant improvement in their symptoms.
-Unfortunately, if coronary artery disease is misdiagnosed, it can lead to fatal issues down the line.
+Unfortunately, misdiagnosed coronary artery disease it can lead to fatal issues down the line.

 When to See a Doctor